COVESA/ifex/README.md

 # Advanced features

-jinja2 is a very capable and advanced templating language.
+jinja2 is a very capable templating language.
 Advanced generators can of course make use of any features in python or jinja2 to create an advanced generator.
-Any features that might be applicalbe in more than one place would however be best generalized and introduced into the generator.py helper modules, for better reuse.
+Any features that might be applicable in more than one place would however be best generalized and introduced into the generator.py helper modules, for better reuse.

-# Plans / next

-(Brainstorm)
-- Add a formal schema definition.
-Probably via JSON-Schema.

-get to an iterable list of

-It is also possible to use jinja2 standard method which is to pass variables as a single dictionary of values mapping a variable name to its value.

-There may also be functions

 ### Template example